NadineSandhu/ADA-Application/Step 3: Assessment.md

 ###Question 2
 Please provide your answer as a number.
 For each state calculate the number of recipients for undergraduate student loans at non-public institutions in 2015.
 What was the largest difference between subsidized and unsubsidized loans in a single state?

-###A: 100% subsidized (Wyoming)
+###A: 60,806 (NY)

-Of Wyoming's 117 Undergraduate loans given out, 100% were subsidized.
-This was the largest margin when compared to other States between subsidized and unsubsidiezed loans.
+Of New York's 120,422 Undergraduate loans given out, 90,614 of the loans were subsidized.(75.25% subsidized, 24.75% unsubsidized) This was the largest difference when compared to other States between subsidized and unsubsidiezed loans.

 ####Process:
 1) Sorted spreadsheet by School Type and removed all rows listing "Public" per instructions